bookshelf/virtuals-plugin/README.md

     npm install bookshelf-virtuals-plugin

-Then load the plugin using `bookshelf.plugin('virtuals')`.
+Then load the plugin using `bookshelf.plugin('bookshelf-virtuals-plugin')`.
 Now you are all set to define virtual properties on your models.

 For more information check the online [wiki page](https://github.com/bookshelf/virtuals-plugin/wiki/Bookshelf-Virtuals-Plugin).